 Information on all legal entities forming part of the IPH Limited group is available here.

-Each of the IPH group professional services attorney businesses of AJ Park, Spruson & Ferguson, Pizzeys, and Griffith Hack operate independently from one another in the provision to clients of attorney professional services.* The Applied Marks business operates independently from each of the IPH group professional services attorney businesses but may refer clients to those businesses for the provision of certain services.
+Each of the IPH group professional services attorney businesses of AJ Park, Griffith Hack, Pizzeys, Smart & Biggar and Spruson & Ferguson operate independently from one another in the provision to clients of attorney professional services.* The Applied Marks business operates independently from each of the IPH group professional services attorney businesses but may refer clients to those businesses for the provision of certain services.

 *A group business may in some cases engage or be engaged by another group business as a foreign agent or lawyer.

 For more information on the key principles to which each IPH Limited group business adheres with respect to independence, appropriate disclosure of group relationships and the management of actual or potential conflicts of interest, see our group relationships statement.

 We’re responsive and we make things happen.
 Not content with business as usual, we proactively search for opportunities to help our clients grow.
 That’s because we believe expertise doesn’t get you far without action.

 We listen to our clients and get to know their aspirations before we act.
 Our people prioritise building long-term, deep relationships based on mutual trust.
 And because our clients hire a team, there is no ego culture.

 We bring clarity to complexity by distilling difficult matters into clear plans and outcomes.
 We believe our work is more valuable when clients understand everything we do, so we always communicate in plain English.

 We believe expertise is demonstrated, not said.
 By investing in professional development, we stay at the top of the IP industry.
 We are technology-led and speak the language of innovation.

 Our clients tell us we’re the most progressive firm they deal with.
 By staying ahead of the curve and continuously improving, we demonstrate our progressiveness through our up-to-date technical knowledge.